What does it mean to do, learn, and understand mathematics?

 Click on one of the three components below for more information.

 Teaching math seems simple if your only focus is developing student's skills in completing a procedure.
 But as you can see, mathematics is much more than knowing how to complete algorithms.
 Be encouraged.
 Try new things.
-Ask your students what they think about numbers and it's guaranteed that you will be surprised with what they think and with what they can do.
+Ask your students what they think about numbers and it's guaranteed that you will be surprised by what they think and what they can do.
 Help students to apply their skills and ideas to specific contexts.
 Develop the BIG ideas in math so they are carried through a student's lifetime.
 That's what we remember and that's what it means to learn.
-And most importantly have FUN!
+And most importantly, have FUN!